 How does AI improve customer service during busy seasons?

 AI helps by taking over the repetitive, high-volume questions that normally slow your team down.
-Think: order status, delivery timelines, returns, product information, subscription changes and more.
-A strong AI agent can read real Shopify data, apply your policies and respond instantly.
+Think order status, delivery timelines, returns, product information, subscription changes and more.
+A strong AI agent reads real Shopify data, applies your policies and responds instantly.
 That means shorter queues, faster answers and a support team that can focus on complex cases instead of drowning in routine requests.

 What is WISMO and how does an AI agent handle it?

-WISMO (“Where is my order?”) is usually the #1 support question during (and immediately after) peak periods.
-An AI agent can pull live order and carrier data, interpret what’s happening (delay, exception, transit issues) and give customers a clear explanation with no human input needed.
+WISMO (“Where is my order?”) is usually the number-one support question during and immediately after peak periods.
+An AI agent can pull live order and carrier data, interpret what is happening (delay, exception, transit issues) and give customers a clear explanation with no human input needed.
 If an order is clearly lost or stuck, the AI can even trigger the next step, like issuing a resend.

 Can AI agents help with omnichannel shopping?